Table of Contents

-Monolithic architecture gives the benefit of fast development because of application based on one code base.
-Or you can say entire application is built on a single unified unit.
+Monolithic architecture benefits from fast development because of applications based on one code base.
+You can also say that the entire application is built on a single unified unit.

-In this model, all components (such as user interface, business logic, and data access) are tightly coupled and run as a single service or executable.
-It’s commonly used in applications where the entire codebase is deployed and scaled together as a whole.
+In this model, all components (user interface, business logic, and data access) are tightly coupled and run as a single service or executable.
+It’s commonly used in applications where the entire codebase is deployed and scaled together.

 Pros of Monolithic Architecture

-Deployment: All three components (frontend, backend & database) of web application are deployed together.
+- Deployment: All web application components (frontend, backend & database) are deployed together.

-Shared resources: This architecture share resources as it is entangled and combined in single code base.
+- Shared resources: This architecture shares resources as they are entangled and combined in a single code base.

 Cons of Monolithic Architecture

-Hard to scale: Scaling the whole application to meet higher demand can be inefficient because you can’t scale individual parts of the app separately.
-Whenever a single module is updated, the whole system needs to be updated to reflect changes to the user.
-And often requires duplicating the entire application, which can lead to inefficiencies and higher costs in custom software development approach.
+- Hard to scale: Scaling the whole application to meet higher demand can be inefficient because you can’t scale individual parts of the app separately.
+Whenever a single module is updated, the entire system is updated to reflect changes to the user.
+It often requires duplicating applications, leading to inefficiencies and higher costs in the custom software development approach.

-Slower Development: As the system grows, maintaining and scaling the application can become challenging, leading to slower development cycles.
+- Slower Development: Maintaining and scaling the application can become challenging as the system grows, leading to slower development cycles.
 This can limit the flexibility that clients often seek in bespoke software development.

-To overcome disadvantages of monolithic architecture, here comes microservices architecture in the frame.
+To overcome the disadvantages of monolithic architecture, microservices architecture is in the frame.

 What is Microservices Architecture?